 - Manual execution should update/modify the tables.

 - Invocation of triggers should be proper by stored procedures.

 - Validation of unused shared procedures. (finding out zombie procedures).

 - validation of Null usage as key business rules.

-- Stored procedures/functions needs to be executed successfully when database is blank.
+- Stored procedures/functions need to be executed successfully when the database is blank.